 Owning a lightweight mobility scooter is just like having your own car.
 You become familiar with the feel, the deft touch of the controls, seat height and handlebar distance.
 You might find that the model supplied to you at the airport is unfamiliar or that it hasn't been maintained properly.
 Therefore, the option to take your own mobility scooter on a plane is a popular choice.

 On the Ryanair website, it states that you can travel with your own electric wheelchair or mobility scooter but you are required to advise us at least 48 hours in advance of your flight of the make, model, weight and lowest collapsed height of the wheelchair.

 The option to do this gives people with limited mobility the confidence to travel to other countries and will provide the freedom to get out and about for longer periods of time.

 It's very important that you do a little bit of research before you book your flight.
 Always check the specifications of your chosen airline, as normal road-class scooters will be too bulky to take on an aeroplane.

 Another thing you must mention to your chosen airline is the type of battery on your lightweight mobility scooter.
-Although airlines do allow the SLA batteries many have their own rules and regulations around Lithium Ion - so always check this out first to avoid disappointment.

 Buying a lightweight mobility scooter that suits your everyday lifestyle is a major decision.
-It is, however, a decision that will provide you with more freedom when travelling in the UK or abroad.
+It is, however, a decision that will provide you with more freedom when travelling around the UK or abroad.
 Many people prefer to take their own lightweight mobility scooter rather than hire one at the airport because it's already set to their own specifications.

 Always make sure that you have an assessment and a test drive before buying a new mobility scooter of any kind.
 This way you can ask any questions to the mobility specialist and make sure you feel comfortable when driving it.